oceanprotocol/ocean.py/READMEs/developers.md

 (C)LOC = (Commented) Lines Of Code.

 Finally, you can [go here](https://app.codacy.com/gh/oceanprotocol/ocean.py/dashboard) to see results of remotely-run tests.
 (You may need special permissions.)

+### 8. Contributing to the documentation

+You are welcome to contribute to ocean.py!
+For clean markdowns, we use the `remark` tool for automatic markdown formatting.
+See instructions here: [remark](https://github.com/remarkjs/remark-lint) and use [this configuration file](https://github.com/codacy/codacy-remark-lint/blob/master/.remarkrc.js).